GramGra07/WHS-FTC-Code_Training_Module/README.md

 ### Commits  <a name="commit"></a>

-Commiting is an essential part in every part of coding while connected to github, it makes sure you have the latest edited version of your code local    on your computer, we got the code local to the computer in cloning.
-In a github file it is a green rectangular button at the bottom of the    file that says commit changes, ![gitCommita][gitcommit] when commiting directly from github it strictly gives the code to github, you will not have the code local yet.
+Committing is an essential part in every part of coding while connected to github, it makes sure you have the latest edited version of your code local    on your computer, we got the code local to the computer in cloning.
+In a github file it is a green rectangular button at the bottom of the    file that says commit changes, ![gitCommita][gitcommit] when committing directly from github it strictly gives the code to github, you will not have the code local yet.
 To make your code local you will need to pull in your code app, most likely android studio.
 In android studio, the commit button is a check mark in your top right corner.![commita][commit]
 You are also allowed to commit and push, to be explained later in push.
 You will also need a commit message to be able to push the commit.

 ### Push <a name="push"></a>
   - What is a push?